-A summary box contextualises the extract before reading, helping students to place the text within the main plot and/or to establish the characters and setting.
-This can be expanded upon using the 'About the author' information in the Teacher's notes.
+Accompanied by a photo or illustration, a summary box contextualises the extract before reading, helping students to place the text within the main plot and/ or to establish the characters and setting.
+This can be expanded upon using the 'About the author' information in the Teacher's Notes.